 - Lighting and flooring to finish.

-Your first step is to come up with the budget.
+We have gone through the first step, which is to come up with the budget.

-Then you’ll need to consider how a kitchen renovation will increase the value of your house, realistically
+Now it’s time to determine how the renovation will remain within budget.
+You’ll also need to realistically consider how a kitchen renovation will increase the value of your house.

-And in this chapter, I’ll show how to do just that.
+In this section, we’ll show you how to do just that.

 What is the average price to renovate a kitchen?

-Thanks to The Block, DIY home renovations are at a high.
+Thanks to The Block, DIY home renovations are at an all-time high.

-However, on average kitchen renovations can sit anywhere between $15,000 to $40,000 depending on the size and quality of products used within the space.
+On average, kitchen renovations can cost between $15,000 to $40,000, depending on the size and quality of products used within the space.

 Below is an outline of the correlation between the size of the kitchen and the costs involved.